-- H. Each Contractor must assist in the Medicaid Provider Enrollment process as necessary to validate information submitted by providers.
-This assistance may include, but is not limited to, the following actions as required of all Contractors: - 1.
-Each Contractor must review the credentialing forms of all providers and any subcontractors performing services under the Medicare Platino Contract for Wraparound coverage to ensure that any disclosures required by 42 CFR 455.104 are included. - 2.
+- 1. Each Contractor must review the credentialing forms of all providers and any subcontractors performing services under the GHP Contract to ensure that any disclosures required by 42 CFR 455.104 are included. - 2.
 Each Contractor must ensure all Provider Contracts incorporate appropriate language with regard to the ownership of, and any significant business transactions with, subcontractors to ensure that the disclosures required by 42 CFR 455.105 will be made.
 Each Contractor must also request that providers complete a business transactions form and verify compliance with this regulation. - 3.
 Each Contractor must establish a method to capture criminal convictions and other adverse actions for any individuals or entities with ownership and control interests in the provider, as well as for any managing employees of the provider, to ensure that the disclosures required by federal regulation 42 CFR 455.106 have been made. - 4.
-The Contractor must develop and implement procedures to ensure that such convictions and other actions identified during the Contractor's credentialing and contracting process are reported Immediately to ASES in accordance with Medicare Platino Contract for Wraparound coverage requirements.
+The Contractor must develop and implement procedures to ensure that such convictions and other actions identified during the Contractor's credentialing and contracting process are reported Immediately to ASES in accordance with GHP contract requirements.
 Copies of such procedures shall be submitted to the ASES Compliance Office. - 5.
 Each Contractor must submit to the ASES Compliance Office a certification signed by the Compliance Director and the Authorized Certifier certifying all of the above. - I. Each Contractor must comply requirements set forth in 42 CFR 455.20 and 42 CFR 438.608(a)(5) to ensure that services represented to have been delivered by network providers were in fact received by enrollees.
 The Contractor shall document in a quarterly report compliance with these regulations. - J. Each Contractor shall conduct a risk assessment of the Contractor's various Fraud, Waste, and Abuse processes.
 The risk assessment shall include a listing of the Contractor's top three (3) vulnerable areas and outline action plans to mitigate risks.